ChethanM7/India-Population-Analytics/README.md

-# India Litercay rate analytics using India population dataset
+# India Literacy rate analytics using India population dataset

 ## ProjectGuidelines.pdf
 	pdf file with details about how to and what to include in the project (issued by the faculty)